Skip to Main Content

 Depending on your specific topic, one of these specialized databases may be helpful.
 For more online resources, check out the complete Database List.

-The UNH Library search box provides one-stop searching for books and e-books; articles in newspapers, journals, and magazines; and video and audio
+The UNH Library search box provides one-stop searching for books and e-books; articles in newspapers, journals, and magazines; and streaming video and audio - it searches multiple databases at once.

 Conference Proceedings